wso2/cellery/README.md

 All these operations and checks are enforced through sidecars which are running along side workloads.
 Considering security aspects of a service and passing user context or information will be out of component developers tasks and will be managed by Cellery within the mesh.
-Refer Mesh-security for more information on Cellery Security and how to enforce policies.
+Refer [mesh-security](https://github.com/cellery-io/mesh-security). for more information on Cellery Security and how to enforce policies.
 The detailed information about the security of Cellery can be found [mesh-security](https://github.com/cellery-io/mesh-security).